hazelcast/hazelcast-reference-manual/src/GlobalSerializer.md

 }
 ```

-Now we can register it in the configuration file `hazelcast.xml`, as shown below.
+Now, we can register it in the configuration file `hazelcast.xml`, as shown below.

 ```xml
 <serialization>